sauravrp/Places/README.md

 ### Considerations

-We’re upping our game here at HomeAway, and we aim to create world-class app experiences for our customers.
+We’re upping our game here and we aim to create world-class app experiences for our customers.
 Among other criteria, your submission will be evaluated on:

 1. Implementation of the stated requirements
 2. Application Architecture